Tony Sharpe

-Anthony "Tony" Sharpe (born 28 June 1961) is a Jamaican-born Canadian former sprinter who won an Olympic bronze medal in the 4 x 100 metres relay and was a finalist in the 100 metres in Los Angeles 1984.
+Anthony Sharpe (born 28 June 1961) is a Jamaican-born Canadian former sprinter who won an Olympic bronze medal in the 4 x 100 metres relay and was a finalist in the 100 metres in Los Angeles 1984.
 In 1982, he set a Canadian record in the 200 metres with a time of 20.22 and ran his personal best 100 metres time in 10.19 seconds.
 He also won a silver medal in the 4 x 100 metres relay at the 1982 Commonwealth Games.
 He competed at the first World Championships in 1983.

 Coaching career

 Sharpe was awarded the Gerry Swan Development Coach of the Year Award for 2014 by Athletics Canada.

 He is the head coach of the Speed Academy Athletics Club based in Pickering, Ontario, which he founded in 2006 after leaving a career in corporate sales.
 The Speed Academy Athletics Club has produced numerous national team members, with eleven of its athletes representing Canada at international competitions in 2015.
 Sharpe has also developed more than thirty scholarship athletes, including his own twin daughters.

 Amongst the athletes Sharpe has coached and mentored is Olympic Gold medalist Andre De Grasse.

-Tony was selected to the Canadian coaching delegation as the sprints and relay coach for the 2013 Canadian National World Youth Championships team, the 2014 Canadian National World Junior Championships team, and the 2015 Canadian National World Youth Championships team.
+Sharpe was selected to the Canadian coaching delegation as the sprints and relay coach for the 2013 Canadian National World Youth Championships team, the 2014 Canadian National World Junior Championships team, and the 2015 Canadian National World Youth Championships team.